Which type of mixture will settle out if allowed to sit undisturb... | Study Prep in Pearson+

 1

-Identify that the question asks which mixture type will settle out when left undisturbed, meaning particles separate from the mixture due to gravity.
+Recall that in a suspension, the particles are large enough to be affected by gravity and will settle to the bottom over time, forming distinct layers.

-Recognize that suspensions have large particles that are heavy enough to settle out, unlike solutions and colloids where particles remain dispersed.
+Contrast this with solutions and colloids, where particles are too small to settle out; solutions remain uniform, and colloids exhibit the Tyndall effect but do not settle.

-Conclude that the correct answer is a suspension because it is the type of mixture where particles will settle out upon standing.
+Conclude that the type of mixture that will settle out if allowed to sit undisturbed is a suspension.

 Watch next